izzypt/DRF-Guide/README.md

 # Serializers Validation

-In our serializers, we are able to add some validation.
+Serializers validation is used to validate the data submitted in a request.
+The purpose of a validator is to ensure that the data submitted in a request is valid and meets certain requirements or constraints before it is processed further.

 There are 3 different types of validation we can add on our serializers:
-- field level validation
+- Field level validation
-- object level validation
+- Object level validation
 - Validators

+Let's take a look at each one...

 ## Field Level Validation